Squarespace/base-template-npm/README.md

+# This repository is scheduled to be deprecated.
+After October 31, 2024, the contents of this repo will no longer be available on GitHub.
+See [developers.squarespace.com/tools](https://developers.squarespace.com/tools) for more details

 # Base Template (npm Version)

 This is the Squarespace Base Template, a minimal Squarespace template using **_Node Package Manager_** for local development, module installation and deployment.